kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

             .includeFolder("**/Page_CURA*")
             .build()

-// gc.jsonifyGarbages() triggers scanning through the 2 folders and analyze the files.
+// gc.jsonifyGarbage() triggers scanning through the 2 folders and analyze the files.
 // All forward references from TestCase scripts to TestObject entities are identified.
 // Consequently, it can result a list of unused TestObjects.
 // Will output the result in a JSON string

-String json = gc.jsonifyGarbages()
+String json = gc.jsonifyGarbage()

 println JsonOutput.prettyPrint(json)
 ```